 All ethics applications are lodged through the Themis Ethics module, as follows:

 - log in to www.themis.unimelb.edu.au for the online form

 Students must first be eligible for a Themis account

-Student access to the Themis Human Ethics module is now available for "research-active" students [those enrolled in a recognised research degree, such as the PhD].
+Student access to the Themis Human Ethics module is now available for all "research-active" students [i.e. those enrolled in a recognised research degree, such as the D.Ed and Ph.D].
 Students will be assigned the Responsibility of UOM Research Student Self-Service.
 For the Human Ethics module this will give them access to the same functionality as staff researchers – namely the Human Ethics Workbench, Meeting Schedules and Reporting functionality.
 Students who are not research-active cannot access Themis.
-It is possible for individual students to have their status set to "research active", either individually or as a cohort.
+It is possible for individual students to have their status set to "research active", to do this please contact the Themis Service Desk.